ericghara/no-doze/README.md

 journalctl -u no-doze.service --follow
 ```

-If you configured NoDoze to autostart on boot during the installation, systemd will start NoDoze everytime your computer starts.
+If you configured NoDoze to autostart on boot during the installation, systemd will start NoDoze during boot.

 ## Troubleshooting
 Change the logging level from `INFO` to `DEBUG` in the `config.yml`.